george-hawkins/mini-quad-2023/tx-setup.md

 If you unplug the quad, the TX will announce "telemetry lost" and if you plug the quad back in it'll eventually announce "telemetry recovered".
 In the field "telemetry lost" would be a very bad thing and gnerally mean the quad has flown out of radio distance and you've lost control of it.

+Note: if you move the TX too close to the RX, the TX may also report "telemetry lost" - this is because the signal is actually too strong and "flooding" the RX.

-In the next section, we'll get to the _Receiver_ section in _Betaflight Configurator_ and see somewhat more impressive evidence that the TX can now talk to the RX.
+In the next section, we'll get to the _Receiver_ tab in _Betaflight Configurator_ and see somewhat more impressive evidence that the TX can now talk to the RX.

 BF RX setup
 -----------